Jamie Lynn Spears Slammed After Picture Posted Of Daughter Holding A Gun

-Jame Lynn Spears is bring mom-shamed for a recent photo of her daughter.
+Jame Lynn Spears is mom-shamed for a recent photo of her daughter.

-The drama all started when Jamie Lynn’s husband, Jamie Watson, posted a photo of Spears’s 10-year-old daughter, Maddie Aldridge on his Instagram page.
+The drama all started when Jamie Lynn’s husband, Jamie Watson, posted a photo of Spears’ 10-year-old daughter, Maddie Aldridge, on his Instagram page.
 In the controversial image, Maddie stands in the middle of a field as she holds a tall shotgun in her hands.
 The young girl looks off to the side in the image as she wears a pair of big earphones to shield her ears from the gunshots.

-Also in the photo is Spears’s ex-boyfriend Casey Aldridge, who is Maddie’s biological father.
+Also in the photo is Spears’ ex-boyfriend Casey Aldridge, who is Maddie’s biological father.
 In the caption of the image, Watson tells fans that Maddie is “getting ready for Dove season.”
-But since the photo was posted for his 48,000 plus followers, both Spears and her husband have been facing quite a bit of backlash from fans, with many noting that Maddie is far too young to be holding a gun.
-So far, the photo has already amassed 3,700 likes in addition to 130 plus comments.
+But since the photo was posted for his 48,000-plus followers, both Spears and her husband have been facing quite a bit of backlash from fans, with many noting that Maddie is far too young to be holding a gun.
+So far, the photo has already amassed 3,700 likes in addition to 130-plus comments.

 “This is the same child you had on a four wheeler not too long ago.
 Irresponsible much?!?
 Or just country dumb?!?”